marcusgia2505/classsExGameInstructions/docs/Run.rst

 Participants' screens
 =====================

 The participants interface should be self-explanatory.
 The top bar contains the classEx logo and shows if participants are assigned to a specific role by displaying a (colored) icon |Role1|.
-The top bar may additionally show the internal participant id of the participant.
+The top bar may additionally show the internal participant ID of the participant.

 The most common actions participants are asked to carry out are discrete decisions and numeric decisions as shown in the following sample screens.
 Another common element is the contract element where participants can trade items with other participants.
 There are also other input types such as text elements, radio buttons or sliders which are explained in the section :ref:`Elements`.